mcdviral/mcdviral.github.io/Groundtruth.md

 ## Continous-time ground truth

-(We recommend the following [paper](https://openaccess.thecvf.com/content_CVPR_2020/papers/Sommer_Efficient_Derivative_Computation_for_Cumulative_B-Splines_on_Lie_Groups_CVPR_2020_paper.pdf) for the detail description of B-spline based continuous-time trajectory representation)
+For more advance users that would like to study the motion distortion on lidar, you can use the *spline.csv* file provided in the same folder (if you are not familar with B-spline, we recommend the following [paper](https://openaccess.thecvf.com/content_CVPR_2020/papers/Sommer_Efficient_Derivative_Computation_for_Cumulative_B-Splines_on_Lie_Groups_CVPR_2020_paper.pdf) and [our technical note](images/bspline_technical_note.pdf) for the detail description of B-spline based continuous-time trajectory representation

-The continuous time trajectory can be used to obtain the deskewed pointclouds.
-A file named spline.csv is provided in the same folder.
-The content is as follows:
+).
+The *control points* of the spline are listed in this file.
+The content resembles the following:

 ```
 Dt: 0.025, Order: 6, Knots: 24045, MinTime: 1644823132.49097, MaxTime: 1644823733.59097